 Meeting Schedule & Deadlines

-The IRB convenes the fourth Thursday of every month.
+The IRB convenes the fourth Thursday of every month with exceptions for University closures.

 If a proposal requires review by the convened board, it must be submitted via IRBNet by the first Thursday of the month in order to be placed on the agenda for the meeting that month.